Just Got Engaged? The Ten Things You Need to Do First

 2. Announce Your Engagement

 Before posting on social media, you'll want to call your family and friends to let them know about the exciting news!
-They'll be so happy you took the time to personally let them know rather then let them find out via social media announcement.
+They'll be so happy you took the time to personally let them know rather than let them find out via social media announcement.
 Celebrate being engaged and get together with your family and friends.
 It’s the perfect way to kick off your wedding planning.

 3. Time to talk about Your Dream Wedding day